ValterJunior/datatable-manager/README.md

 ## Installation

-Just get the `datatable-manager.js` file and attach in your own project.
+Just get the `datatable-manager.js` file and attach to your own project.
-> Make sure that you also have a [DataTable plugin](https://www.datatables.net) attached in your project.
+> Make sure that you also have a [DataTable plugin](https://www.datatables.net) attached to your project.

 ## API Reference